Homodyne nonclassical area as a nonclassicality indicator: Nonclassical area for a single-mode field

-Variation of nonclassical area projected by the optical tomogram of the state $\ket{\alpha,m}$ as a function of the field intensity $\modu{\alpha}^2$ is shown in figure \ref{Nuvariation_photon-added}.
+Variation of the nonclassical area projected by the optical tomogram of the state $\ket{\alpha,m}$ as a function of the field intensity $\modu{\alpha}^2$ is shown in figure~\ref{Nuvariation_photon-added}.
 Here the plots are generated for the cases: $m=1$ (solid line), $5$ (dashed line), and $10$ (dotted line).
-It is evident from the figure that, for a fixed number of photons $m$, the nonclassicality of the state $\ket{\alpha,m}$ decreases with increase in $\modu{\alpha}^2$.
-For small values of $m$, the state $\ket{\alpha,m}$ becomes more and more coherent with increase in field intensity.
-This effect is clearly manifested in figure \ref{Nuvariation_photon-added}, where it can be seen that the nonclassical area of the state $\ket{\alpha,1}$ approaches to zero (value corresponding to coherent state $\ket{\alpha}$) for $\modu{\alpha}^2$ above $5$.
-In the limit $\modu{\alpha}^2\rightarrow\,0$, nonclassical area gives the value corresponding to the that for the Fock state $\ket{m}$.
+It is evident from the figure that, for a fixed number of photons $m$, the nonclassicality of the state $\ket{\alpha,m}$ decreases with an increase in $\modu{\alpha}^2$.
+For small values of $m$, the state $\ket{\alpha,m}$ becomes more and more coherent with increased field intensity.
+This effect is clearly manifested in figure~\ref{Nuvariation_photon-added}, where it can be seen that the nonclassical area of the state $\ket{\alpha,1}$ approaches to zero (value corresponding to coherent state $\ket{\alpha}$) for $\modu{\alpha}^2$ above $5$.
+In the limit $\modu{\alpha}^2\rightarrow\,0$, the nonclassical area gives the value corresponding to the Fock state $\ket{m}$.